 So you want to become a network engineer?
-I have a lot of people asking that exact question – “How can I get into Networking?” or “How to become a Network Engineer?”.
-I personally think that anyone who asks these questions and has a desire to learn about computer networks is doing themselves a big favor that will benefit them for the rest of their lives.
+I have a lot of people asking that exact question – “How can I get into Computer Networking?” or “How to become a Network Engineer?”.
+I personally think that anyone who asks these questions and has a desire to learn about computer networks is doing themselves a big favour that will benefit them for the rest of their lives.

 There are many reasons to want to become a network engineer: great pay, great companies, good benefits, or to simply work with great technology.
 In addition, it opens the door to the IT world and maybe you can find yourself learning further technologies such as Linux to be an Ops Engineer or coding to be a Developer.
-When you work as Network Engineer, the exposure is huge since you’ll be working on the “plumbing” that allows an IT system to work.
+Once you got into the IT field, the sky is the limit!
+When you work as Network Engineer, the exposure to technology is huge since you’ll be working on the “plumbing” that allows a computer system to work.

-According to PayScale, a network engineer in United States earns an annual salary between $44,858 – $98,042 (plus additional benefits).
+According to PayScale, a network engineer in United States earns an annual salary between $44,869 – $106,446 (including additional benefits).

 But getting yourself into a position like this may not always be the easiest thing to achieve.
 In today’s market competition is fierce.
 In this post we will list some ways that may help you get that cool network engineering job and potentially boost your career.

 Network Engineer Training and Certifications

 The first and most direct way to easily get a job working as a network engineer is to do some self-study and get a vendor certification like a Cisco Certified Network Associate (CCNA).
-Anyone who already has an IT certification knows these certification tests are not easy.
+Anyone who already has an IT certification knows these certification tests are not easy if taken correctly (means NOT cheating!).
 And Cisco tests are, in my opinion, the hardest tests out there.

-The current CCNA test not only will test your book knowledge on the theory of computer networking, TCP/IP, and the OSI model, but will also test your “practical knowledge” of actually performing the task that may be called upon you as a junior network engineer.
+The current CCNA test not only will test your book knowledge on the theory of computer networking, TCP/IP, and the OSI model but will also test your “practical knowledge” of actually performing the hands-on tasks that may be called upon you as a junior network engineer.